 Activity 5.1 Analysis of impact of visa liberalisation on asylum applications from Georgia

-This activity will be mainly implemented through increased cooperation between SCMI Analytical unit with international and national experts on research and analysis of migratory trends.
+This activity will be mainly implemented through increased cooperation between.
 Depending on dynamic of the trends the targeted exchange visits of Georgian state servants to EU MS concerned will be organised.
 Finally, the broad studies on efficiency of information campaigns and mobility will be implemented.
 In this way, the following sub-activities are proposed:

 Activity 5.1.1.
-Enhanced cooperation of SCMI Analytical unit with EU MS and national experts on monitoring of migration trends through methodological support in desk research on mobility of Georgian nationals, asylum applications, readmission, etc. as well as monitoring and analysis of trends.;
+Enhanced cooperation of SCMI with EU MS and national experts on monitoring of migration trends through methodological support in desk research on mobility of Georgian nationals, asylum applications, readmission, etc. as well as monitoring and analysis of trends.;

 Activity 5.1.2.
 Development and implementation of a broad study on information campaigns and mobility;

 Activity 5.1.3.
 Targeted exchange visits to EU MS to discuss the mobility trends and design joint actions;